NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/methylationSeq/Seq_Tutorial.rst

 Data Structure/Outlier Detection
 --------------------------------

-We can check the correlation between samples using *getCorrelation*.
-This function will either plot scatter plot and correlation coefficients or just print a correlation matrix if *plot=FALSE*.
+We can check the correlation between samples using ``getCorrelation``.
+This function will either plot scatter plot and correlation coefficients or just print a correlation matrix if ``plot=FALSE``.
 What does this plot tell you about the structure in the data?

 .. code-block:: r

    getCorrelation(meth,plot=TRUE)

 The data structure can further be visualized in a dendrogram using hierarchical clustering of distance measures derived from each samples' percentage methylation.
-Check *?clusterSamples* to see which distance measures and clustering methods are available.
+Check ``?clusterSamples`` to see which distance measures and clustering methods are available.

 .. code-block:: r

    clusterSamples(meth, dist="correlation", method="ward", plot=TRUE)

 Another very useful visualization is obtained by plotting the samples in a principal component space.
-Using this kind of PCA plot we project multidimensional data (i.e. we have as many dimensions in this data as there are CpG loci in *meth*\ ) into 2 or 3-dimensional space while at the same time maintaining as much variation in the data as possible.
-Samples that are more alike will be clustered together in PC space, so by looking at this plot we can see what is the largest source of variation in data and whether there are sample swaps and/or outlier samples. *PCASamples* is a function in *methylKit* that will perform PCA and plot the first two principal components.
+Using this kind of PCA plot we project multidimensional data (i.e. we have as many dimensions in this data as there are CpG loci in ``meth``) into 2 or 3-dimensional space while at the same time maintaining as much variation in the data as possible.
+Samples that are more alike will be clustered together in PC space, so by looking at this plot we can see what is the largest source of variation in data and whether there are sample swaps and/or outlier samples. ``PCASamples`` is a function in *methylKit* that will perform PCA and plot the first two principal components.
 What does the PCA plot of our dataset tell you?
 What is the biggest source of variation on the data?
 Does it look samples are swapped?
 Do there seem to be outliers among the samples?

 .. code-block:: r

    PCASamples(meth)

+   sampleAnnotation=data.frame(batch_id=c("Luminal_1","Luminal_2","Basal_1","Basal_2"),age=c(19,34,23,40))
+   as=assocComp(mBase=meth,sampleAnnotation)

 Differential Methylation
 ------------------------